 In your search for auto and home insurance, you may have come across the term captive insurance agent.
 It does not exactly sound like a good thing and may have left you wondering what exactly a captive insurance agent is.
 Whether you are looking for a new insurance agent or are thinking of becoming an insurance agent, it is a good idea to know what a captive insurance agent's job responsibilities include and who they represent.

 Captive insurance agents work directly for a single insurance carrier.
 A lot of well-known, highly rated insurance carriers employ captive agents.
 State Farm, Allstate, and Nationwide agents are all examples of captive agents solely able to sell their own family of products.

 Captive insurance agents are trained on their family of products, making them experts in their company policies.
-They do not have to learn different products and rules of multiple insurance carriers.
+They do not have to learn the different products and rules of multiple insurance carriers.
 When you call a captive agent, they will immediately know if they have a product in which you qualify.
 After answering a few simple questions, they will probably have a quick estimate of what your price will be with their company.

 The same as any insurance agent, a captive agent will be there for personalized customer service.
 Maintaining and, hopefully reviewing, your policy regularly.
 They will be able to answer all of your insurance-related questions and guide you through the policy purchasing process and claims process.
 Agents also handle billing questions and payments.
 They can help you understand changes to your policy and premium.

 Captive insurance agents often represent very large insurance carriers that offer a full spectrum of insurance and financial products.

 Common Insurance Products